 Welcome!

-I am seeking postdoctoral positions starting in 2026 to advance our understanding of how financial markets can facilitate climate adaptation while managing transition risks.
-My research agenda focuses on three key questions: (1) How do carbon pricing mechanisms affect cross-border capital flows?
-(2) What role can central banks play in financing green transitions in emerging economies?
-(3) How do geopolitical shocks alter the effectiveness of monetary and climate policies?
+I am seeking postdoctoral positions starting in 2026 to advance our understanding of how financial markets and demographic stages can facilitate climate adaptation while managing transition risks.
 I combine causal machine learning with traditional econometrics to answer these questions with policy-relevant precision.
+I am particularly interested in collaborative environments at the intersection of quantitative macroeconomics, monetary and financial economics, and energy and climate economics.

-I am seeking postdoctoral positions starting in 2026 to advance our understanding of how financial markets can facilitate climate adaptation while managing transition risks.
-My research agenda focuses on three key questions: (1) How do carbon pricing mechanisms affect cross-border capital flows?
-(2) What role can central banks play in financing green transitions in emerging economies?
-(3) How do geopolitical shocks alter the effectiveness of monetary and climate policies?
+I am seeking postdoctoral positions starting in 2026 to advance our understanding of how financial markets and demographic stages can facilitate climate adaptation while managing transition risks.
 I combine causal machine learning with traditional econometrics to answer these questions with policy-relevant precision.
+I am particularly interested in collaborative environments at the intersection of quantitative macroeconomics, monetary and financial economics, and energy and climate economics.

 Key Metrics

-- Citations: 570 (Google Scholar) | 337 (Scopus) | 273 (WoS) [As of 03 February 2026]
+- Citations: 604 (Google Scholar) | 362 (Scopus) | 290 (WoS) [As of 21 March 2026]

-- H-index: 9 (Google Scholar) | 7 (Scopus) | 6 (WoS)
+- H-index: 10 (Google Scholar) | 7 (Scopus) | 6 (WoS)

 - Programming: R | Python (basic)